denilson157/maxi_doctor/README.md

-# Create React App example
+# Max Doctor App example

 ## How to use